sserbu13/obsidian-root/Projects/cv.md

 - Managing the QA work for 3-4 projects at a time in a startup environment with aggressive deadlines and high pressure.
 - With a team of only 2 QAs in the company, we managed expectations from various stakeholders, maintained a quality standard early in the development cycle way before work got to QA
 - Assessed risks and prioritized the work accordingly.
-- Monitored the platform in critical
+- Helped maintain and monitor the platform during events of high  ( competitive gaming tournaments )

 Becrypt
 Tested: Operational Systems for pc and mobile, Bios Encryption software, Network gateway